akliang/wordle_foo/README.md

 pytest test_game.py --pdb
 ```

-Testing is also done automatically by Jenkins when the `main` branch is updated on server-side by hitting a specific Jenkins project URL with `curl -X POST` via a Git post-receive hook.
+Testing is also done automatically by Jenkins when the `main` branch is updated on server-side (which triggers the build by hitting a specific Jenkins project URL with `curl -X POST` via a Git post-receive hook).

 ```
 # Example git hook (.git/hooks/post-receive)